15 Places to See Cherry Blossoms Across the United States

 11. Charles River Esplanade (Boston, Massachusetts)

-There aren’t many places in Boston to see cherry blossoms, but bloom season along the Charles River Esplanade in Back Bay is truly spectacular.
+There aren’t many places in Boston to see cherry blossoms, but bloom season along the Charles River Esplanade in Back Bay is spectacular.
 If the weather is warm enough, onlookers can float down the river in a kayak or paddle up close for a view from the water.

 A few branches of pink cherry blossoms near water in Branch Brook Park